Liverpool: Pep Guardiola leads tributes to new Premier League champions

 However, the Spaniard was keen to pay tribute to his City players as they relinquished their crown, and warned Liverpool retaining their title will not be easy.

 "We can say the last 10 competitions we played as a club, we won eight titles.
-It never happened before in this country," said Guardiola.
+It never happened before in this country," Guardiola added.

 Winners of domestic trophies since start of 2017/18